 The Pacific Puddle Jump - The latter choice requires a 3,000-mile passage to the Marquesas Islands, a voyage we like to call the Pacific Puddle Jump.
-Because this is one of the longest, and therefore most challenging crossings in the realm of cruising, Latitude 38 dedicates a lot of ink to reporting on each year's fleet, and we work with the Tahiti Tourism board to put on special events in the islands for arriving sailors.
-You can learn more about this annual westward migration at www.pacificpuddlejump.com.
+Because this is one of the longest, and therefore most challenging, crossings in the realm of cruising, Latitude 38 dedicates a lot of ink to reporting on each year's fleet, and we work with the Tahiti Tourism board to put on special events in the islands for arriving sailors, such as the Tahiti-Moorea Sailing Rendezvous (late June each year).